 Physician’s assessment via Roman

-Here’s generally what you can expect when you consult with Roman and its physicians before receiving a prescription or any other treatment:
+Here’s generally what you can expect when you consult with Roman and their physicians before receiving a prescription or any other treatment:

 - You’ll create an online user account with a user ID, blood pressure reading, and medical history.

 - You’ll be connected with a licensed physician or nurse practitioner for an appointment and evaluation through a video chat.

 - Your physician will encourage you to get any necessary lab tests, and they will examine them at no extra cost.